 But, with the aggregate scores locked at 2-2, Eriksen produced a cool, composed finish with just two minutes remaining, sliding the ball into United’s net to break Blades’ hearts and edge us into the final.

-The game kicked off in a snow flurry and with the both sets of fans in fine voice, but we made a bright start, controlling possession and taking any sting out of the contest in the opening stages.
+The game kicked off in a snow flurry and with both sets of fans in fine voice, but we made a bright start, controlling possession and taking any sting out of the contest in the opening stages.

 And on three minutes we had our first sight of goal when Harry Kane nicked the ball off Jay McEveley down the right channel and skipped into the box.
 His low cross was whacked clear and from the throw-in, Erik Lamela beat two defenders but his attempted curling effort was high and wide.